decredcommunity/events/reports/20200312-bitcoin-woman-to-woman-mexico-city-mexico.md

-# Women in Decred Conference, Mexico City, Mexico
+# Bitcoin Woman to Woman in Mexico City, Mexico

 #### Info